wildansupernova/wildansupernova.github.io/software-engineering/_posts/2025-05-12-How to Implements Idempotent API Properly.md

 </details>

-- The API must allow clients to retry requests with the same idempotency key during network instability or server errors, ensuring no duplicate payments occur.
+2. The API must allow clients to retry requests with the same idempotency key during network instability or server errors, ensuring no duplicate payments occur.
 Each identical request with the same idempotency key is processed as a single operation.
-- If a subsequent request arrives with the same idempotency key but a different payload or different user, the system must respond with HTTP 409 Conflict.
+3. If a subsequent request arrives with the same idempotency key but a different payload or different user, the system must respond with HTTP 409 Conflict.
+4. Idempotency keys are typically valid only for a limited period—commonly one day—to balance reliability and resource usage.
+This practice helps prevent indefinite storage of keys and aligns with industry standards; for example, [Stripe documentation](https://docs.stripe.com/api/idempotent_requests) specifies that idempotency keys are pruned after 24 hours.

 ## Approach 1 - Using Redis